christophergandrud/cv/cv_web/Gandrud_cv_web.md

 and the ESM.
 With Mark Hallerberg.
 Revise and resubmit to *West European Politics*.

+- Information and Financial Crisis Policy Making.
+With Micheal O'Keeffe.
+Revise and resubmit to *Journal of European Public Policy*.

 - Financial Regulatory Transparency, International Institutions, and Borrowing Costs.
 With Mark Copelovitch and Mark Hallerberg.